 When ribonuclease was treated with mercaptoethanol to destroy the disulfide bonds and urea to disrupt its secondary and tertiary structure of the protein, all enzymatic activity was lost.

-Physical methods showed that this denatured form of ribonuclease had lost all detectable secondary and tertiary structure, although its amino acid sequence (primary structure) was intact.
+Physical methods showed that this denatured form of ribonuclease had lost all detectable secondary and tertiary structures, although its amino acid sequence (primary structure) was intact.

 The third type of structure found in proteins is called the tertiary structure of the protein.
 The tertiary structure is the final specific geometric shape that a protein assumes.
 This final shape is determined by a variety of bonding interactions between the “side chains” on the amino acids.

-These bonding interactions may be stronger than the hydrogen bonds between amide groups holding the helical structure.
-As a result, bonding interactions between “side chains” may cause a number of folds, bends, and loops in the protein chain.
+These binding interactions may be stronger than the hydrogen bonds between amide groups holding the helical structure.
+As a result, bonding interactions between “side chains” may cause several folds, bends, and loops in the protein chain.
 Different fragments of the same chain may become bonded together.

-There are four forces that stabilize the tertiary level of proteins between “side chains” including hydrogen bonding, salt bridges, disulfide bonds, and non-polar hydrophobic interactions.
+Four forces stabilize the tertiary level of proteins between “side chains” including hydrogen bonding, salt bridges, disulfide bonds, and non-polar hydrophobic interactions.

 Bonds involved in Tertiary Structure Formation